smartmeio/Adafruit_nRF52_Arduino/README.md

 $ pip3 install adafruit-nrfutil --user
 ```

-### Drivers

-- [SiLabs CP2104 driver](http://www.silabs.com/products/mcu/pages/usbtouartbridgevcpdrivers.aspx) is required for USB to Serial when using with Feather nRF52832

 ## Bootloader

 Bootloader can be updated via UF2 file or DFU if already existed.
 Or flash on new blank chip using following guide

-### Update Bootloader with UF2 ( nRF52840 only and require 0.4.0+ )
+### Update Bootloader with UF2

-This only works with nRF52840 and require existing bootloader version is at least 0.4.0:
+This require existing bootloader version is at least 0.4.0:

-- Quickly doulbe tap reset button to put your board in to bootloader mode.
-A mass storage device i.e `FTHR840BOOT` will appear
+- Quickly double tap reset button to put your board into bootloader mode.
+A mass storage device i.e `NRF52BOOT` will appear
-- Download latest UF2 for your board i.e `update-{BOARD}-{version}_nosd.uf2` from [Adafruit_nRF52_Bootloader release page](https://github.com/adafruit/Adafruit_nRF52_Bootloader/releases)
+- Download latest UF2 for your board i.e `arancino_volante_bootloader_s140_6.1.1.uf2`
-- Drap and drop the UF2 file into `FTHR840BOOT` drive to perform update then wait until the board reset.x
+- Drap and drop the UF2 file into `NRF52BOOT` drive to perform update then wait until the board reset.x

 ### Update Bootloader with DFU

 To upgrade to the latest Bootloader + Softdevice using the serial port within Arduino IDE.

-- Select `Tools > Board > Adafruit Feather nRF52840 Express`
+- Select `Tools -> Board -> Arancino nRF52 Board -> Arancino Volante`
-- Select `Tools > Programmer > Bootloader DFU for Bluefruit nRF52`
+- Select `Tools -> Programmer -> Bootloader DFU for Arancino nRF52`
-- Select `Tools > Burn Bootloader`
+- Select `Tools -> Burn Bootloader`
 - **WAIT** until the process complete ~30 seconds

 **Note: close the Serial Monitor before you click "Burn Bootloader".
 Afterwards, you shouldn't close the Arduino IDE, unplug the Feather, launch Serial Monitor etc ... to abort the process.
 There is a high chance it will brick your device!
 Do this with care and caution.**